Cancel your Azure subscription

 After you cancel, your services are disabled.
 That means your virtual machines are de-allocated, temporary IP addresses are freed, and storage is read-only.

-If you have a free trial subscription, you don't have to wait 30 days for the subscription to automatically delete.
+If you have a free trial or pay-as-you-go subscription, you don't have to wait 90 days for the subscription to automatically delete.
 You can delete your subscription three days after you cancel it.
 The Delete subscription option isn't available until three days after you cancel your subscription.

 - Wait three days after the date you canceled the subscription.